How to install Fedora on top of ZFS

 setenforce 0

-Note: yes, SELinux is important.
+Yes, SELinux is important.
 We know.
-For the time being, however, your system will require that you disable SELinux until all issues preventing the use of SELinux with ZFS are ironed out.
-Maybe you can help us fix them.
+For the time being, however, your system will require that you disable SELinux unless you can get it to work (and, if you do, please file that bug I asked about).

 Install ZFS